kunci115/aigram/readme.md

+Python example with aiogram

-how to :
+how to run:

+1. Create .env inside aigram
+COINMARKETCAP_API_KEY = Your API KEY
+TELEGRAM_BOT_KEY = YOUR API KEY
-1. pip install -r requirements.txt
+2. pip install -r requirements.txt
-2. python main.py
+3. run main.py
-3. chat bot with username https://t.me/ancodekey_bot
+4. chat to your bot
-4. .env will send separately